Breadcrumb

 Examinations and Tests

-Your age, your history of menstrual periods, and your symptoms will tell your doctor whether you are near or at menopause.
-If possible, bring a calendar or journal of your periods and symptoms.
+Your age, your history of menstrual periods, and your symptoms will tell your doctor if you are near or at menopause.
+If you can, bring a calendar or journal of your periods and symptoms.

 Treatment Overview